Francine York

 Francine York (born Francine Yerich; August 26, 1936 – January 6, 2017) was an American actress and model.
-She also used the name Francine Yerick.
+She also used her birth name Francine Yerich in her occupation.

 Early life

-Francine Yerich was born to Frank and Sophie Yerich in the small mining town Aurora, Minnesota.
-She attended Hamline University on a drama scholarship.
+Francine Yerich was born to Frank and Sophie Yerich in the small mining town of Aurora, Minnesota.
+She attended Hamline University for a few terms on a drama scholarship.

 Career

 Model

 At age 17, she was runner-up in the Miss Minnesota contest.

-Showgirl
+Nightclub performer

 York soon got a job as a showgirl at Bimbo's nightclub in San Francisco.
-Bimbo's headliner, Mary Meade French, brought Francine to Hollywood and helped get her signed with an agent.
-Francine worked as a showgirl at Frank Sennes' Moulin Rouge, a popular Hollywood nightclub on Sunset Blvd., where she performed in three shows a night, seven nights a week, for six months.
+Bimbo's headliner, Mary Meade French, brought her to Hollywood and helped get her signed with an agent.
+York worked at Frank Sennes' Moulin Rouge, a popular Hollywood nightclub on Sunset Blvd., where she performed in three shows a night, seven nights a week, for six months.
 Tired of sharing a stage with elephants, pigeons, and horses, she began taking acting classes with actor/teacher Jeff Corey.
 A theatrical producer cast her in a play called Whisper in God's Ear at the Circle Theatre, and she was also cast in her first movie, Secret File: Hollywood, a film about the day-to-day operations of a sleazy Hollywood tabloid.